i8lex/hiring-assessment-system/README.md

 In the server root directory create file
 ## `.env`
- and fill them like `.env.example` in example folder
+ and fill its like `.env.example` in example folder

 ## Available Scripts
 In the client project directory, you can run: